 Why do people use different names?

-Many people still prefer not to be public about being Pagan with those they work with, some family members, neighbors, or other people in their lives for a wide variety of reasons.
+Many people still prefer not to be public about being Pagan everyone.
+Maybe that’s with those they work with, some family members, neighbours, or other people in their lives for a wide variety of reasons.
 Using a different name (especially online) allows them to choose who they share that with.

 (Some people just think religion is private.
 Some people have very real concerns about keeping their job, custody of their child, serious issues with harassment, problems with family or other areas.)